TyPR124/typr124.github.io/UB1.md

 Here, we break a different rule in Rust: no two mutable borrows may reference the same memory. `UnsafeCell` does not change this assumption, and so even when using `UnsafeCell`, we still need to be wary of creating mutable references to it.

 So to summarize what we've seen: if you intend to mutate something, even across FFI boundaries, always delcare it mutable, always take a mutable reference, and never convert said reference to an immutable reference or pointer.
 The only exception being if you use `UnsafeCell` to disable Rust's normal assumptions.

+## Following Up

+It's come to my attention that in some instances it might be okay to convert a `*const` to a `*mut` and mutate it, however it's not clear to me yet when it is and isn't okay to do this.
+I may play around some more and make a follow up post in the future.
+For now, suffice to say that Rust's own [NonNull](https://doc.rust-lang.org/std/ptr/struct.NonNull.html) type uses `*const` internally but does allow converting to a `*mut` or `&mut`.

+Additionally, many of these concepts are related to an aliasing model called [Stacked Borrows](https://www.ralfj.de/blog/2019/05/21/stacked-borrows-2.1.html), which is the model Miri is based on.
+Rust, however, does not yet have an official aliasing model, so precisely what constitutes UB is subject to change.
+A detailed paper on the model can be found [here](https://plv.mpi-sws.org/rustbelt/stacked-borrows/paper.pdf).
+I won't claim to fully understand this model, however as I explore and test the ideas of this model, I may make additional posts.